 Dominion Tank Police

 The future of mankind doesn't look that bright.
-Actually it's pretty dark because of the dark bacterial cloud that hangs over the cities which blocks most of the sunlight and requires that people wear air filters.
-Crime isn't much better.
-In fact crime seems to be so rampant that the police were given tanks to help keep things under of control.
-Leona is a fresh transfer into the Tank Police, but on her first job she manages to destroy the captain's tiger tank.
-It doesn't look good for Leona, and she could end up pushing paper for the rest of her career.
-Then she gets an idea.
-Instead of a big clunky tank she has a hard time driving, she'd build her own tank that was smaller and easier to handle.
-But would such a small toy like tank really be useful?
+It's actually pretty dark due to dark bacterial cloud covering cities, blocking sunlight and requiring that people wear air filters.
+Crime is rampant to the extent where the police are given tanks to maintain order.
+Leona is a fresh transfer to the Tank Police, but on her first job destroys the captain's tiger tank.
+In a last ditch effort to avoid pushing paper for the rest of her career, she takes parts from the tank wreck to make a smaller tank she can easily control.
+Would such a small tank be useful?

 Leona will have to find out because with Waku and the Puma girls on a crime spree, no one is safe.
 From stealing urine samples to art theft, Waku must be stopped.

-The newer generation of anime fans is rarely aware of this title, and for good reason.
-It's not bad, but it's completely forgettable.
-I think if it was trying to achieve anything, it was a sense of fun through blowing things up but only managed an uninspired version of that.
-Despite the fact that I sound down on this series and wouldn't go out of my way to recommend it, it has it's moments.
+Dominion Tank Police isn't bad, but lacks a strong enough feature to make it a fondly remembered anime.
+If it was trying to achieve anything, maybe it was having fun blowing things up, but it only managed an uninspired version of that.
+I may sound down on this series and wouldn't recommend it but it has it' s moments.
 Just... not enough of them.

 Lt: There's two things a policeman needs.
 You gatta be smart and you gatta have balls